September 25th

 Commentary:

 The beauty of the verse is also in the play of the words.
-The verse at first glance might seem repetitive, confusing or even wrong!
+The verse at first glance might seem repetitive, confusing, or even wrong!
 Punctuation is powerful.
 There is a pause (,) between the two bhaviṣyasi-s and the two patiṣyasi-s!
 The first bhaviṣyasi indicates being in good company.
 The second one means you shall be (as in, survive)!
 Similarly, the first patiṣyasi means to fall off from good company.
-The second one indicates that you shall fall (in morality and survival)!!
+The second one indicates that you shall fall (in morality) and hence perish!!

 May each person be good and keep good company so the entire universe will be a 'company to keep!'